nrwl/nx-workshop/docs/lab22/LAB.md

 ## 📚 Learning outcomes:

-- **Explore an advanced example of `nx affected` by deploying only the affected apps on the master branch**
+- **Explore an advanced example of the `nx affected` by deploying only the affected apps on the `main` branch**
-- **Understand how to configure the `base` commit for `nx affected` in a CD scenario**
+- **Understand how to configure the `base` commit for the `nx affected` in a CD scenario**
   <br /><br /><br />

 ## 🏋️‍♀️ Steps :

-In the previous labs we set up automatic deployments.
-But everytime we push to master, we're always building and running the deployment scripts for ALL the apps in our workspace.
+In the previous labs, we set up automatic deployments.
+But every time we push to the `main`, we're always building and running the deployment scripts for ALL the apps in our workspace.
 As our repo grows, this is not scalable.
-We only want to build and deploy the apps that have actually changed, and need re-deploying.
+We only want to build and deploy the apps that have changed, and need re-deploying.

-1. Update your `deploy.yml` file so that it builds only the affected apps, and it deploys only the affected apps
+1. Update your `deploy.yml` file so that it builds only the affected apps, and deploys only the affected apps

    ⚠️ You can compare against the previous commit for now: `--base=HEAD~1`
    <br /> <br />